ncatlab/nlab-content/pages/3/9/5/4/4593/content.md

 In contrast, quantification over variables from *small* types (for a suitable notion of smallness) is called __bounded quantification__.

 In the usual formulations of [[material set theory]], there is only one type (the type of sets), which is not small.
-However, we can consider guarded quantification over small subtypes using the trick of guarded quantification.
+However, we can consider quantification over small subtypes using the trick of guarded quantification (above).
 So the axiom of separation in so-called 'bounded' variations of ZFC allows only statements in which all quantifiers are guarded by a set.

 ## Internalised quantifiers